Brian Goodwin (baseball): Washington Nationals

 Goodwin was drafted by the Chicago White Sox in the 17th round of the 2009 Major League Baseball Draft out of Rocky Mount High School in Rocky Mount, North Carolina.
 He did not sign and attended the University of North Carolina at Chapel Hill.
 He was then drafted by the Washington Nationals in the first round of the 2011 Major League Baseball Draft.
 Goodwin joined the Auburn Doubledays along with other draft picks for the 2011 season, but was not added to the active roster.

 Prior to the 2012 season, Baseball America ranked Goodwin as the Nationals fifth best prospect.
-Goodwin made his debut that year for the Class-A Hagerstown Suns.
+Goodwin made his debut that year for the Single-A Hagerstown Suns.
 He was promoted to Double-A Harrisburg Senators after hitting .324/.438/.542 with nine home runs and 38 runs batted in.
 At Harrisburg he hit .223/.306/.373 with five home runs.
 After the season, he played in the Arizona Fall League and was the MVP of the Rising Stars Game.

 Prior to the 2013 season, Goodwin was ranked as the Nationals third best prospect by Baseball America.
 He was also ranked as the 52nd best prospect in baseball by MLB.com.

 He was called up to the Nationals in August 2016 after hitting .284 in the minor leagues.
 On August 10, 2016, Goodwin connected for his first major league hit, a single, against the Cleveland Indians.
-After starting the 2017 season with the Triple-AAA Syracuse Chiefs, Goodwin was promoted to the majors in May, taking the place of injured outfielder Chris Heisey.
+After starting the 2017 season with the Triple-A Syracuse Chiefs, Goodwin was promoted to the majors in May, taking the place of injured outfielder Chris Heisey.
 Goodwin hit his first major league home run on June 2, 2017, at the Oakland Coliseum, connecting for a two-run shot to right-center off Oakland Athletics relief pitcher Zach Neal, amid a four-hit outburst that marked his best day at the plate in his major league career to that point.
 On July 27, 2017, Goodwin touched off back-to-back-to-back-to-back home runs for the Nationals against Michael Blazek of the Milwaukee Brewers, hitting a two-run shot that scored pitcher Max Scherzer from first base to begin the onslaught.
 It was the first time the feat had been accomplished in Major League Baseball since the 2011 season.

 Kansas City Royals

 On July 22, 2018, the Nationals traded Goodwin to the Kansas City Royals in exchange for minor league pitcher Jacob Condra-Bogan.
+In 27 appearances for Kansas City, he batted .266/.317/.415 with three home runs and 13 RBI.
 Goodwin was released by the Royals on March 25, 2019.